2009/10 NSW & Australian Lightning Sprint Series

 The centre of the top wing provides down force to provide traction for the rear wheels, the side boards on the top wing provide stability when cornering.
 The top wing can be moved backwards when racing to apply more down force onto the rear wheels by using a hydraulic valve in the cockpit.
 The front wing provides a bit of down force for the front wheels but mostly directs air flow from the front of the car up on to the centre of the top wing.

-A Lightning Sprint can be quite a wild little race car, all the above combined into a car that has approximately 180hp and a minimum weight of 355kg flying around a dirt oval track, sideways inches from other cars, you know you’re alive when she's hooked up, it doesn't get much better than that.
+A Lightning Sprint can be quite a wild little race car, all the above combined into a car that has approximately 180hp and a minimum weight of 500kg (car and driver ) flying around a dirt oval track, sideways inches from other cars, you know you're alive when she's hooked up, it doesn't get much better than that.

 LET’S GO RACING!